DARSHINI-2004/NSS-YRC-app/README.md

 # NSS & YRC Volunteer Management App

+>  Note: The source code for this project is private as the application is currently in use.
+>  The APK file is provided above — you can download and use the application directly.
+>  Signup with your own credentials and login with the same (student side).
+Admin side is kept in private mode

+---

+## Overview
 Android application to digitally manage NSS and YRC volunteer programs with secure attendance and contribution tracking.

 ---